-Welcome to the Kirklees Policing Division.
-Please click on the map to find your local Neighbourhood Policing Team page.
+Welcome to the Kirklees Policing District.
+Please click on the map above or links above right to find your local Partnership Working Area page.

-The local NPT pages contain all the latest news from your local team, they also feature NPT contact details, forthcoming contact opportunities and events as well as Caught on Camera CCTV appeals, and locally agreed Policing Priorities.
+The local Partnership Working Area pages contain all the latest news from your local Neighbourhood Policing Teams, they also feature NPT contact details, forthcoming contact opportunities and events as well as Caught on Camera CCTV appeals, and locally agreed Policing Priorities.

 Quick Contact Info